TokelPlatform/documentation/docs/guides/LaunchTKLTESTchain/README.md

 ## Launch the TKLTEST blockchain

-Change to the Komodo src directory:
+Change to the Tokel src directory:

 ```
-cd ~/komodo/src
+cd ~/tokel/src
 ```

 Launch the TKLTEST chain command: